30 FAQs about divorce settlements.

 If you have plenty of money, you might agree that one of you will keep the home but the other will receive a correspondingly large share of other assets.
 If your resources are more limited, you may need to agree to sell the home so that you can each buy a smaller property.

 Where there are children the situation becomes more complex.
-The welfare of the children requires them to have a home where they can live with whichever parent will continue to look after them.
+The welfare of the children requires them to have a home where they can live with whichever parent will continue to be their primary carer.
+If care is shared, arguably both parents need to have properties of similar sizes to accommodate the children.

 If you have plenty of assets, it might well be ideal if the children stay in the family home while the other parent buys another home to move into.
 If assets are less abundant, it might make sense to sell the family home so that two cheaper homes can be bought.

 The problem becomes more difficult when assets are more limited.
-The children and the parent living with them may want a large proportion of the assets, leaving the other parent with very little.
+The children and the parent living with them may want a large proportion of the assets, leaving the other parent with a smaller share.
 However, a court would be unlikely to consider a very one-sided agreement to be fair.

 19. Can business assets be included in a divorce settlement?